purescript/documentation/guides/Getting-Started.md

 #### Setting up the Development Environment

-PureScript's core libraries are configured to use the [Pulp](https://github.com/purescript-contrib/pulp) build tool, and packages are available in the [Bower registry](http://bower.io/search/?q=purescript-).
+PureScript's core libraries are configured to use the [Spago](https://github.com/spacchetti/spago) package manager and build tool.

-If you don't have Pulp and Bower installed, install them now:
+If you don't have Spago installed, install it now:

-    npm install -g pulp bower
+    npm install -g spago

-Create a new project in an empty directory using `pulp init`:
+Create a new project in an empty directory using `spago init`:

-    pulp init
+    spago init

 Your directory should now contain the following files:

+- `packages.dhall` - contains Spago configuration
-- `bower.json` - contains library dependency information
+- `spago.dhall` - contains library dependency information
-- `bower_components/` - a directory for installed dependencies
 - `src/Main.purs` - Entry point module for your project
 - `test/Main.purs` - An empty test suite

 At this point, you should be able to build the project and run the tests:

-    pulp build
+    spago build
-    pulp test
+    spago test

 You should see output similar to the following:

-    * Building project in /Users/paf31/Documents/Code/purescript/pulp-test
-    * Build successful.
-Running tests...
+    [info] Installation complete.
+    [info] Build succeeded.
+    🍝
     You should add some tests.
-    * Tests OK.
+    [info] Tests succeeded.

-If everything was built successfully, and the tests ran without problems, then the last line should state "Tests OK".
+If everything was built successfully, and the tests ran without problems, then the last line should state "Tests succeeded."

 #### Installing Dependencies

-Dependencies can be installed using Bower.
+Dependencies can be installed using Spago.
 We will be using the `purescript-lists` library shortly, so install it now:

-    bower install purescript-lists --save
+    spago install lists

 #### Working in PSCI

 PSCi is the interactive mode of PureScript.
 It is useful for working with pure computations, and for testing ideas.

-Open PSCi by typing `pulp repl` at the command line.
-Pulp will create a file in your directory called `.purs-repl`, which contains instructions to PSCi to load your modules and dependencies.
+Open PSCi by typing `spago repl` at the command line.
+Optionally, you can create a file in your directory called `.purs-repl`, which contains instructions to PSCi to load your modules and dependencies.
 If you invoke the PSCi executable directly, you would need to load these files by hand.

     PSCi, version 0.12.0
     Type :? for help